-While it works slightly differently from AirPlay - your phone or tablet acting as a remote while the speaker plays the file from the Internet, rather than the audio being sent over the Internet from your smartphone - there are third-party applications that will let you Chromecast local audio from your phone to the speaker.
+While it works slightly differently from AirPlay - your phone or tablet acts as a remote while the speaker plays the file from the internet, rather than the audio being sent over the internet from your smartphone - there are third-party applications that will let you Chromecast local audio from your phone to the speaker.

 When can I get AirPlay 2?

-We expect other manufacturers to update their systems in due course - likely closer to the December launch of the Apple HomePod - although we’ll keep you up to date as and when we receive more information.
+We're certain other manufacturers will update their systems in due course now that AirPlay 2 is finally here - although we’ll keep you up to date as we receive more information.